Knedme/Beat/README.md

 # Beat
 **Beat** is a new free open source discord music bot for playing music from YouTube. **Beat** is done on [discord.py](https://discordpy.readthedocs.io).

-## ❓ How to invite bot to your server

-To invite bot to your server [click here](https://discord.com/api/oauth2/authorize?client_id=883986382719189033&permissions=3230784&scope=bot).

 ## 📚 Commands

 ### +join